duffcon/SimpleAspNetMVC/README.md

-Will interact with DBSet<Book> instead of a List<Book> using LINQ.
+The controller will now interact with a context object instead of a list object.
+The syntax is LINQ which is similar to SQL.

-Modify the Index action.
+Modify the Index and CheckBook action.
 ```
 //HomeController.cs
 public IActionResult Index()